Update: The Judiciary Working Group on Workplace Conduct met on February 5 and is scheduled to meet again on March 1 or 2.

 I am pleased that the Chief Justice heeded our request to address harassment in his report, and I am hopeful that the steps the judiciary plans to undertake will be victim-focused and will root out bad actors.
 We’ll be watching closely.

-Roberts has asked the director of the Administrative Office to create a working group to consider if changes are needed in the judiciary’s codes of conduct and in how instances of misconduct are reported and investigated.
+Roberts (left) then asked the director of the Administrative Office of U.S. Courts to create a working group – you can read about its member here – to consider if changes are needed in the judiciary’s codes of conduct and in how instances of misconduct are reported and investigated.

 The Judiciary Working Group on Workplace Conduct, as it’s being called, is scheduled to report back to the Chief Justice by May 1.